jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 The `testimonials` query is marked with the [GraphQL directive](../../directives.md) `@skipAuth` meaning that requests here should _not_ be limited to authenticated users.
 However, the critical `createTestimonial` and `deleteTestimonial` mutations are marked `@requireAuth`, and so can only be called by a logged in user.

-Redwood's backend GraphQL server is powered by [GraphQL Yoga](https://the-guild.dev/graphql/yoga-server) and so you have access to everything that makes Yoga secure and performant: rate and depth limiting, logging, directives, and a ton more.
+Cedar's backend GraphQL server is powered by [GraphQL Yoga](https://the-guild.dev/graphql/yoga-server) and so you have access to everything that makes Yoga secure and performant: rate and depth limiting, logging, directives, and a ton more.

 #### Auth